rtificr/stager-legacy/README.md

 park: You went to the park! {}
 ```

 If you were to choose to go to the store, it would take you to the element named "`store`".
-`store`, `home`, and `park` do not have any choices, which signifies the end.

 ## Formatting Advice
+*In ACT files...*
+* Newlines do absolutely nothing.
+* Backslashes can *not* be used as escape characters.
+* Whitespace surrounding semantic colons are ignored.

-### Element formatting
+### Name formatting
 Adding whitespace at the start of an element name or destination may give unintended behavior.

-*Note: some "leading spaces" may not show up on the mobile app.*
+*Note: some examples of "leading spaces" may not show up on the GitHub mobile app.*

-The name of the element
-` start:Hello! {}`
-is ` start`, not `start` (note the leading space).
+The name of the element ` start:Hello! {}` is ` start`, not `start` (note the leading space).

-The destination of the choice
-`Go to work\ work`
-is ` work` not `work` (note the leading space).
+The destination of the choice `Go to work\ work` is ` work` not `work` (note the leading space).

-This may trip you up if you fail to eliminate whitespace and wonder why "#1 leads to nothing".
+This may trip you up if you fail to eliminate whitespace and wonder why "Choice #1 leads to nothing".

-Adding whitespace immediately before or after the colon in an element/descriptor makes no difference.
-`start:Hello, Stager! {}` is the same as `start: Hello, Stager! {}` and `start : Hello, Stager! {}`, as well as any other combinations of whitespace you can think of.

-*Note: Stager is completely indifferent to newlines.
-Use them wherever you want.*

 ### Descriptor formatting
+The descriptors also experience the same formatting issues that choices may have.
+However, there are some other things to worry about.

 If you happen to name an element "T", "A", or "D", you should be fine as long as you already have all your descriptors at the top of the file.

 If any element named "T", "A", or "D" happens to come before the respective TAD descriptor, or if the descriptor doesn't exist, it will be used in place of the real descriptor.
 This may look weird but is otherwise harmless.
 ## Visual guide